reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 The controversial premise of the argument is premise 2.
 My argument for premise 2 will be as follows.

-1. If the justification of preferential treatment toward low-SES students also applies to URMs and if we ought to support preferential treatment to low-SES students, then we also ought to support preferential treatment to URMs.
+1. If we ought to support preferential treatment to low-SES students and if the justification of this preferential treatment also applies to URMs, then we also ought to support preferential treatment to URMs.
-2. The justification to support preferential treatment
+2. The justification of preferential treatment to low-SES also applies to URMs.
+3. Therefore, if we ought to support preferential treatment to low-SES students, then we also ought to support preferential treatment to URMs.

 In fact, when people object to affirmative action, rarely do they deny that disadvantaged students should be given preferential treatment.
 Rather, the objection is almost always to propose SES-based preferential treatment as a superior alternative to race-based preferential treatment.
 So these people grant that universities *should* provide preferential treatment to disadvantaged students.
 Now, the rationale to simultaneously support preferential treatment to low-SES students and oppose preferential treatment to URMs is based on the assumption that the disadvantage faced by URMs can be at least mostly eradicated by eradicating their disadvantage to their low-SES status.
 I will argue that this assumption is actually false.
 This undermines the rationale for treating low-SES and URMs differently in this regard.
 This suggests that premise 2 is true: if we ought not oppose preferential treatment to low-SES students because such students are disadvantaged, then we ought not oppose preferential treatment to URMs because such students are disadvantaged.
 Thus, since both premise 1 and premise 2 of the above argument are true, as I will argue, the conclusion of the argument follows: we ought not oppose preferential treatment to URMs because such students are disadvantaged.